The Diagrammatic Spherical Category: Coxeter Systems and the Hecke Algebra

-We require our realization to be \textit{reflection faithful}: the representation $\mathfrak{h}$ must be faithful, and the set of reflections in $W$ must be in bijection with the codimension 1 fixed hyperplanes of $\mathfrak{h}$.
-While the standard \textit{geometric realization} $\mathfrak{h}_{\text{geom}}$ is not always reflection faithful, such realizations (e.g., $\mathfrak{h}_{KM}$) always exist \cite{Soergel, Light-leaves}.
+Throughout this paper, we will require that our realization satisfies some additional conditions. \begin{itemize} \item \textit{Demazure surjectivity}: The map $\al_s : \mathfrak{h} \rightarrow \mathbbm{k}$ is surjective for all $s \in S$, and evaluation at $\al_s^\vee$ gives a surjective map $\mathfrak{h}^* \rightarrow \mathbbm{k}$ for all $s \in S$. \item A technical condition on two-coloured quantum numbers - see condition (iii) of \cite[Defn.~5.1]{hazi2024}. \end{itemize} Certain results will also require the following (rather strong) condition. \begin{defn} A realization is \textit{reflection faithful} if the representation $\mathfrak{h}$ is faithful, and the set of reflections in $W$ is in bijection with the codimension 1 fixed hyperplanes of $\mathfrak{h}$. \end{defn} While the standard \textit{geometric realization} $\mathfrak{h}_{\text{geom}}$ is not always reflection faithful, such realizations (e.g., $\mathfrak{h}_{KM}$) always exist \cite{Soergel, Light-leaves}.
+We will only require reflection-faithfulness in Section \ref{Equivalence of Diagrammatic and Algebraic Categories}, when we prove the equivalence of diagrammatic and algebraic categories.